-Storm restoration in Jacksonville Beach
+Storm damage restoration in Jacksonville Beach

 Jacksonville Beach is a small Atlantic-facing city of about 24,000 sitting on a barrier island in Duval County, where oceanfront exposure and a direct connection to the St. Johns River create a dual storm-surge threat that most Florida beach cities don't face.
 The St. Johns is a wide, slow-draining river that funnels surge miles inland, and the county's historical record - from Dora's rare direct landfall to Irma's record river flooding decades later - shows that even moderate storms cause severe inundation in Jacksonville in ways that surprise people who associate surge only with the oceanfront.
 For oceanfront and inland homes alike, Storm Damage 911 connects Jacksonville Beach residents with vetted, licensed local contractors for a free storm damage assessment.